jexia/docs/docs/fileset/README.md

     * succeeded - File got uploaded and processed successfully
     * failed - something went wrong during upload or processing of the file

-Same as Dataset you can get real-time updated for Fileset.
-Below you can find example for this.
+Same as Dataset you can get real-time notifications for Fileset.
+Below you can find the example for this.

 ## Upload a file
 Each request consists of two parts:

-1. data record - It can be used to store metadata of your file or any other data that you want to associate with your file.
-As mentioned above if data contains an unknown field, it gets added automatically as a schemaless field for this record.
-The values of the data have to be a JSON object containing all the data related to file.
+1. data record - It can be used to add some metadata of your file.
+As mentioned above if the data object contains a field, which is not in the schema, it will be added automatically as a schemaless field for this record.

 2. file record - It contains your actual file.